 - 19% of the UK population have a hearing loss – of which 6.5 million are over 60 years of age

 - 1.5 million people in the UK have a learning difficulty

 So why should you care?
 Well, apart from the legal obligations to make sure your digital platforms do not exclude any users on the basis of disability, maintaining an easily accessible web estate is vital to providing a good user experience and will ultimately lead to a larger and more diverse audience-base.

-In this blog article, an excerpt from 'Making travel websites accessible for everyone', I'll take a look at one of the features of Travel websites that's commonly inaccessible - date pickers.
+In this blog article, an excerpt from 'Making travel websites accessible for everyone', in which I also look at issues affecting the accessibility of accommodation selection and filters.
+In this article thoigh, I'll take a look at one of the features of Travel websites that's commonly inaccessible - date pickers.

 Date pickers that help you book your holiday dates are extremely common on travel sites.
 Without them, it would be really hard to quickly book a holiday

 Usually, customers are given the flexibility of choosing their desired check-in and check-out dates whilst a calendar is in front of them.
 Visually this helps customers to plan their holiday dates as they can see which day each date falls on each month.